 Cosplayers?
 I don’t think this is a problem.

 Sarah?
 Hell, yeah!
-But probably would indeed go for the less shiny Elephant Grey or other low-flash color.
+But probably would indeed go for the less shiny matching buckle to avoid flash.
 She likely lost the belt when taken into custody, obviously; but I’d bet on her getting another such belt, probably less shine.

 Me?
 Hell, yeah!
 These are great buckles and I wear tactical web belts already and really would love one.
-Black on black, or wolf gray on black, of course.
-But I’m looking at that no time soon due to costs, yeah even on Esty which has the best prices on belts, some of them appear really well made.
+Black or Wolf Gray, though, with matching buckle.
+But I’m looking at that no time soon due to costs.
 Seriously, these are awesome buckles and is the one thing, other than basic black Ts, that I consider a practical thing that I’m happy to copy from this movie so far.

 Nixon Regulus Watch in sand.
 This is confirmed as of May 23, 2019 from the trailer and other photos.
 But I still can’t believe I identified it and did so within minutes of looking at watches.
 But the combination the square face, a sand band with square holes and a black buckle of that particular shape made it the only match I could find.
 The new photos do show face and the button configurations.